Leviticus 19:9-10

 Holiness before God is expressed through intentional provision for the needy.

-10 You shall not glean your vineyard, neither shall you gather the fallen grapes of your vineyard.
-You shall leave them for the poor and for the foreigner.
-I am Yahweh your God.
+10 You must not strip your vineyard bare or gather its fallen grapes.
+Leave them for the poor and the foreigner.
+I am the LORD your God.

 Holiness before God is expressed through intentional provision for the needy.